Skip to content

 If you believe in free will, we have terrible news — well, at least when it comes to YouTube.
 Because YouTube’s algorithm for recommendations drives 70% of what people watch on the platform.

 So it’s no surprise that marketers, influencers, and creators are obsessed with unlocking the secret of the Youtube algorithm.
-Getting recommended to the right viewers at the right time is the ticket to YouTube stardom, but how does it work?
+How does it work?
 What makes it tick?
 And, most importantly, how can we take advantage of this mysterious formula?

-Well, ponder no more, my ‘Tube curious friends because in this blog post, we’ll cover everything about the Youtube algorithm that you’ve been dying to know.
+Well, wonder no more, because in this blog post, we’ll cover everything about the YouTube algorithm that you’ve been dying to know.

 Bonus: Download the free 30-day plan to grow your YouTube following fast, a daily workbook of challenges that will help you kickstart your Youtube channel growth and track your success.
 Get real results after one month.